 NYS Medicaid Provides Reimbursement for Lactation Services and Breast Pumps

 NYS Medicaid will provide reimbursement for lactation counseling services provided by a qualified lactation care provider.
-The qualified lactation care provider is a person who possesses current certification as a lactation care provider from a certification program accredited by a nationally-recognized acrediting agency, based on amended legislation December 2019.
+The qualified lactation care provider is a person who possesses current certification as a lactation care provider from a certification program accredited by a nationally recognized accrediting agency, based on amended legislation December 2019.

 Medicaid requires that breast pumps meet minimum specifications to be reimbursable through the NYS Medicaid program.

-The Special Supplemental Nutrition Program for Women, Infants and Children, WIC Program, in the Division of Nutrition promotes and supports breastfeeding among its participants, through services provided by Breastfeeding Coordinators and Peer Counselors working in local agencies.
+The Special Supplemental Nutrition Program for Women, Infants and Children, WIC Program, in the Division of Nutrition promotes and supports breastfeeding among its participants, through services provided by trained breastfeeding staff and peer counselors working in local agencies.

 New York City Department of Health and Mental Hygiene

-The New York City Department of Health and Mental Hygiene has many services that support breastfeeding for mothers and families living within the metropolitian area.
+The New York City Department of Health and Mental Hygiene has many services that support breastfeeding for mothers and families living within the metropolitan area.

 Baby Friendly Hospital Initiative, USA